ibm-cloud-docs/vmwaresolutions/index.md

 {: #getting-started-step1}
 {: step}

 The VMware Solutions console is the user interface where you order and manage your deployments.
 Each deployment is managed as an instance in the console.
-The console is a stand-alone user interface that is separate from the {{site.data.keyword.cloud_notm}} infrastructure customer portal.
+The console is a stand-alone user interface that is separate from the {{site.data.keyword.slportal}}.

 To access the {{site.data.keyword.vmwaresolutions_short}} console:
 1. Go to https://cloud.ibm.com/vmware.